TylerNP/365MM-/ExampleFlows.md

 ##### Already watched from recommended movies

 ###### Taran
 Rupinder Singh logs in by making a POST request to `/users/login`.
-Rupinder then gets recommended a movie he as already watched, "Rupinder Gandhi 2: The Robinhood".
+Rupinder then gets recommended movies where he likes "Toy Story" and decides to watch it.
 He decideds to rate the movie a 10 out of 10 with a POST request to `/users/{id}/list/{movie_id}/rate` and then makes a POST request to `/movies/{id}/list/{movie_id}/` with that movie's id in the request URL.

 Rupinder starts by calling POST `/users/login` to log in.
 Then Rupinder calls GET `/recommendations/{user_id}` to get his recommended movies Rupinder calls POST `/users/{id}/list/{movie_id}/rate`  with the movie he has already seen.
 Finally, he then makes call to POST `/users/{id}/list/{movie_id}/watched`, where the movie_id is the id of the movie he has seen"

 #### GET A MOVIE TO WATCH TODAY
 Rakesh had a long day and wants to watch a movie.
 He is too tired to think of a movie.
 Rakesh first logs in by making a POST request to `/users/login`.
 He then makes a GET request to `/movies/user/{user_id}/` which returns a movie that he has not already watched, but has shown intrest in from past recomendations.
 Rakesh then deciedes to watch that movie.